NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Scoundrel's Surprise.md

 You drop your disguise at the right moment and surprise your target.
 After you [[Actions/Impersonate|Impersonate]] someone else using a disguise kit, you can remove your disguise with a dramatic gesture.
-Any creatures that previously failed to see through your disguise are [[Conditions/Off-Guard|Off-Guard]] against the next attack you make before the end of your turn.
+Any creatures that previously failed to see through your disguise are [[Off-Guard|Off-Guard]] against the next attack you make before the end of your turn.

 *Source: Pathfinder Player Core*
 *ORC*